kvanbiesen/rika-firenet-custom-component/README.md

 Examples in HA config folder. (lovelace / automations / ...)

 rika_domo: name of the stove from this component.
-Replace with your. climate.rika: PID thermostat using https://github.com/ScratMan/HASmartThermostat (fork in progress for state from input_boolean or power value). climate.rika_z2: PID thermostat.
+Replace with your. climate.rika: PID thermostat using https://github.com/antibill51/HASmartThermostat (fork of https://github.com/ScratMan/HASmartThermostat with toggle_header for hvac_action with pwm: 0 ). climate.rika_z2: PID thermostat.

 If I forgot elements, ask for it ;)